ddella/OpenSSL/Digital Signature/README.md

 A **hash** functions transform *variable* length data to a *fixed-length* value and is known to be collision-resistant and irreversible (a one-way function).
 Two random inputs would yield the same hash with probability 2<sup>−n</sup>.
 The basic idea of hash functions is that a hash-value serves as a compact representation of the input data.
 It sometimes called a digital fingerprint or message digest.

+If even if only one bit of data changes in the message, then the hash will be **completely** different.
+In the case of the SHA256, used in both **RSA** and **ECDSA** signature, the hash will **always** be 32 bytes or 256 bits, no matter what is the size of the input data.
+What **RSA** and **ECDSA** signature algorithm does is create a hash of the data and signs that hash.
+If the data changes, the hash changes, and the signature isn’t valid anymore.
 ## RSA signature with OpenSSL
 This article shows a practical example of how to generate and verify an RSA signature using OpenSSL.
 [RSA Signature](RSA-Sig.md)